Our Team

 Youngwilders started in 2020 as the passion project of a group of friends hellbent on helping nature recovery.
 Since 2022, we have functioned as a fully-fledged non-profit.

 Jack studied philosophy at undergraduate level before completing a Masters at the Institute for Resources, Environment and Sustinability at the University of British Columbia in Vancouver.
-After a stint working as researcher in environmental philosophy, he is now focused on YW full-time and serves as the organisation's Director and primary point of contact.
+After a stint working as chemical pollution researcher, he turned to focus on YW full-time and now serves as a Co-Director and primary point of contact.
 Reach him at: Jack@youngwilders.uk

 Noah has a background in Environmental Engineering, with a particular focus on hydro-morphology, flooding, and river restoration, and graduated with an MEng in The Environment, Energy and Sustainability in 2019.
 Following his degree, Noah worked for several years as an engineering consultant on a wide number of environmental projects with both the private and public sector.